MeadowlarkDAW/firewheel/README.md

 ---

 Goldenrod is an opinionated "do it yourself" UI toolkit focused on performance.
-It is geared towards making desktop and audio plugin UIs that are complex (but "rigid").
+It is geared towards making desktop and audio plugin UIs that are complex but "rigid".

 # Why?